Ramciel

-Ramciel is located in Yirol East County, in Lakes States, in the Bahr el Ghazal region of South Sudan.
-It has been proposed to be the future national capital.
+Ramciel is located in Awerial County, in Lakes States, in the Bahr el Ghazal region of South Sudan.
+It has been previously proposed to be the future national capital.

 Geography

 Ramciel is about 250 km north of Juba.
 There is currently no tarmacked road between Juba and Ramciel, but it is estimated that it will take under three hours to travel on a rough road to Juba.
 Under ideal conditions, it would also probably take about three hours to travel to Rumbek and up to six hours to Wau from Ramciel.

 The largest grass swamp in the world, the Sudd, lies in the middle of Greater Bahr el Ghazal and Greater Upper Nile, thus making direct road communications between towns located at the opposite four corners of the Sudd practically impossible; thus the need to go around the swamp, which currently makes both Malakal and Bentiu inaccessible by road from the south and west in the wet season from June to November.